 The lake would be located about four miles west of Pattonsburg and would carry a shore land of some 150 miles.
 It would be a great benefit for:

-1. Flood control – thousands and thousands of dollars would be saved in the event of floods.
+- flood control, with thousands and thousands of dollars saved in the event of floods

-3. It would be a distinct benefit to the northwestern section of the state.
+- recreation, a distinct benefit to the northwestern section of the state

 Government engineers had visited the site and reported the proposed project was both feasible and practical.
 The engineers had been giving flood control along the Grand River considerable thought and attention in past years, and this was an opportunity to make it possible by participating in the public works program.